Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Keeps remotes accessible

-• Prevents remotes getting lost
+• Prevents remotes from getting lost

 • Compact footprint